 Faculty & Student Research

-The faculty laboratories within the Department of Biology are thriving with research and discovery.
-Students have the opportunity to work closely with faculty on their research.
-Students are invited to attend professional conferences where they present their research.
-Research results are frequently published in professional journals.
-Learn more about our faculty members, their areas of interest and more about the current research students are working on with faculty:
+The laboratories within the Department of Biology are thriving with research and discovery!
+Students have the opportunity to work closely with faculty on their research, and are invited to attend professional conferences where they present their research.
+Their research results are frequently published in professional journals.
+Additionally, students will have the opportunity to explore advanced labs and study of biology in our facilities such as our cadaver lab, one of the few in the state!

 - Dr. David Bowne's Lab